-Sprout from The Seeds of your life practices.
+The Seeds of your life practices, sprout the Roots of Health.

 "I have tried massage and yoga before and while it felt nice I didn't get the results I'd hoped for.
 How is this different?"